Anthony-Nolan/Atlas/README_DevelopmentStartUpGuide.md

 - Upload the json file `initial-hf-set.json` to your `haplotype-frequency-set-import` container.
     - This should take < 1 second to run.
 - Open up Service Bus Explorer and connect to your local development Service Bus.
-- Create the topic, `haplotype-frequency-set-import`, right-click and select `Send Message`.
+- Create the topic, `haplotype-frequency-set-import` with subscription `haplotype-frequency-import`, right-click and select `Send Message`.
     - Copy the content of the json file `<gitRoot>/MiscTestingAndDebuggingResources/DonorImport/initial-donors-hf-set-metadata.json` into the `Message Text` text box and click `Start`.
 - When you now run `MatchPrediction.Functions` your local HaplotypeFrequencies and HaplotypeFrequencySets tables should now be populated.
     - This should take < 5 minute to run.